TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 ..  note::
     This directory is meant for editors!
-Integrators should *not* locate frontend website layout related files in here: Storing HTML templates, logos, Css and similar files used to build the website layout in here is considered bad practice.
+Integrators should *not* locate frontend website layout related files in here: Storing HTML templates, logos, CSS and similar files used to build the website layout in here is considered bad practice.
 Integrators should locate and ship these files within a project specific extension.